Automattic/mongoose/docs/guide.md

 You can also add static functions to your model.
 There are three equivalent ways to add a static:

-- Add a function property to schema constructor second argument `statics`
+- Add a function property to the second argument of the schema-constructor (`statics`)
 - Add a function property to `schema.statics`
 - Call the [`Schema#static()` function](/docs/api.html#schema_Schema-static)